Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Acknowledgment

 \begin{IEEEbiography}[{ }]{Simon T.~Perrault} obtained his PhD degree in computer science from Telecom ParisTech (France) in 2013.
 He is an Assistant Professor in Information Systems Technology and Design at the Singapore University of Technology and Design (SUTD).
 Previously, he was a Visiting Professor at the Korean Advanced Institute of Science and Technology (Korea), and Assistant Professor at Yale-NUS College (Singapore). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Michael~T.~Gastner} received his PhD in physics from the University of Michigan in 2005.
-He held postdoctoral positions at the Santa Fe Institute, the University of Oldenburg, and Imperial College London.
-He is an Assistant Professor of mathematics, computational, and statistical sciences at Yale-NUS College (Singapore).
-Before moving to Singapore, he was a faculty member at the University of Bristol and the Hungarian Academy of Sciences. \end{IEEEbiography}
+He is an Associate Professor in Infocomm Technology at the Singapore Institute of Technology.
+Previously, he held academic positions at the Santa Fe Institute, the University of Oldenburg, Imperial College London, the University of Bristol, the Hungarian Academy of Sciences, and Yale-NUS College. \end{IEEEbiography}